ConorWarrilow/Academic-Success-Analysis/readme.md

 $$

-What if we're dealing with a multiclass classification problem?

 **Weighted F1 Score**

-The weighted, or weighted-averaged F1 score calculates the F1 score for each class independently and then takes the weighted average, with weights proportional to the number of true instances for each class.
-Weighted F1 score is typically used when we want an overall performance measure that reflects the importance of each class proportional to its frequency in the dataset.
+The weighted, or weighted-average F1 score calculates the F1 score for each class independently and then takes the weighted average, with weights proportional to the number of samples in each class.
+The Weighted F1 score is typically used when we want an overall performance measure that reflects the importance of each class proportional to its frequency in the dataset.
 Care must be taken when using the weighted F1 score, as it can mask poor performance on minority classes in highly imbalanced datasets.

 The formula for the weighted F1 score is: